microsoft/pxt/README.md

 When adding a CSS color or other style element that will be shared across editor targets (e.g. micro:bit, Arcade) and sub-applications (a.k.a.
 "CRAs", like skillmap, teachertool, etc.).
 Declare a CSS variable for it in `theme/themepacks.less`:

 1. Add the new variable to the `:root` pseudo-class.
-Choose a reasonable default value according to the guidlines in the file.
+Choose a reasonable default value according to the guidelines in the file.
 2. Add the new variable to all theme classes defined in that file.
 At the time of this writing, only `theme-highcontrast` is defined.
 Choose a value that works well for the given theme.
 3. Add the new variable to the theme overrides for each target.
 This will be done in the target repo's `theme/themepacks.less` file (e.g. pxt-microbit, pxt-arcade).